linpengcheng/PurefunctionPipelineDataflow/doc/comment_complicated_pl.md

 The reason why all the questions in this article are too complicated is because they try to solve all the problems in a programming language.

 If you use the correct programming paradigm and architecture, these problems are very simple.
+If the programming paradigm and architecture are wrong, you don't want to correct it, you just want to solve the resulting problem with a bunch of programming language complex features.
+If a programming language pursues such a goal, it must be too complex to use.
+This is a macro strategy and method is wrong, do not want to correct it, but just want to solve the problem with a variety of micro-tactical techniques, This results in painstaking but extremely ineffective results.
+It's like a building with the wrong architecture and construction methods, not only is it dangerous, but the hard - working remedies will not have good results. .

 In terms of common sense in management science, the entire development tool chain should also follow the principle of professional division of labor, otherwise things will be complicated.